getludic/ludic/docs/components.md

 ## Key Concepts

-- **Components**: a component is reusable chunk of code that defines a piece of your user interface.
+- **Components**: a component is a reusable chunk of code that defines a piece of your user interface.
 Think of it like a blueprint for an HTML element, but more powerful.
 - **Elements**: these represent the individual HTML tags (like `<a>`, `<div>`, `<h1>`, etc.) that make up the structure of your page.
-- **Attributes**: These help define properties on your components and elements.
+- **Attributes**: These help define the properties on your components and elements.
 They let you modify things like a link's destination, text color, or an element's size.
 - **Hierarchy**: Components can contain other components or elements, creating a tree-like structure.
 - **Types**: A safety net to help you write correct code, preventing errors just like making sure LEGO pieces fit together properly.